Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Introduction

-The goal of our approach is to compensate for perceived deficits by inferring about unseen regions, thereby reducing the uncertainties.
+Our approach aims to compensate for perceived deficits by inferring about unseen regions, thereby reducing the uncertainties.
 OGMs are helpful in representing occlusion \cite{10, 11}.
-The inference task then turns to imply each grid in occlusion is occupied or free in the regions of occlusion, as illustrated in Fig. \ref{Fig. 1}.
-To solve the proposed social occlusion inference task, we use a learning-based method to make inferences about occluded spaces to be free or occupied.
-With the vectorized scene context, dynamic trajectory, and occlusion information as input, an attention-based polyline encoder is utilized to combine the features of vector sets into the features of polylines.
-We also employ an interaction-aware transformer block to model the interactions on the polyline features.
-Inspired by DETR \cite{DETR}, occlusion queries are proposed to tackle the modality mismatch between input and output.
-We use stacked cross-attention and self-attention layers for occlusion queries to fuses the encoded polyline features.
+The inference task then turns to imply each grid in occlusion is occupied or accessible in the regions of occlusion, as illustrated in Fig. \ref{Fig. 1}.
+To solve the proposed social occlusion inference task, we use a learning-based method to make inferences about occluded spaces.
+With the vectorized vehicle trajectory, road context, and occlusion information as input, an attention-based polyline encoder is utilized to combine the features of vector sets into the features of polylines.
+We also employ an interaction-aware transformer block to model the social interactions on the polyline features.
+Inspired by DETR \cite{DETR}, occlusion queries are proposed to tackle the modality mismatch between input and output and introduce prior knowledge of occlusion.
+We use stacked cross-attention and self-attention layers for occlusion queries to fuse the encoded polyline features.
 These outputs can be concatenated together as the predicted result.
-Our proposed occlusion inference method is illustrated in Fig. \ref{Fig. 2}.
 In summary, our contributions are:

 \begin{itemize}